-When will it be possible to travel on holiday after the Covid-19 to another province?
+Is possible to travel to another province?

 I have been asked about a bus trip from Malaga airport to Granada.
-I have looked for information and found the following, which applies to interprovincial travel:
+I have looked for information and found the following, which applies to inter-provincial travel:

 Can I swim at the beach or ride my bike?

-Are there any rental cars during de-escalation?
+Are there any rental cars?